sarat2014/GettingAndCleaningData/README.md

 Steps to run this project
 -------------------
-1. Download `run_analysis.R` and `pkgCkeck.R` scripts to the working directory of R.
+1. Download `run_analysis.R` script to the working directory of R.
 2. > source("run_analysis.R")
 3. > run_analysis()